-If a child needs transportation because of an IEP or if a child is eligible because of the McKinney-Vento Homeless Assistance Act, Atlas will arrange a transportation plan with the family by using modes such as Laclede Cab and the Metro.
+If a child needs transportation and is eligible because of the McKinney-Vento Homeless Assistance Act, Atlas will arrange a transportation plan with the family by using modes such as QuikTrip Gas Cards, Metro or Zipcare.
 All transportation options will have background checks and appropriate licensing.

-Atlas does provide bus transportation to and from field trips during the school day and will be utilizing a bus company such as First Student for transportation related to field trips and expeditions.
+Atlas does provide bus transportation to and from field trips during the school day.
+We will be utilizing a bus company such as First Student for transportation related to field trips and expeditions.